 Hiring an apprentice is a long-term investment, and many organisations we work with see it as an ideal opportunity to create a workforce trained from scratch – shaping employee’s work habits from the offset and aligning them with company culture.

-According to the National Apprenticeship Service, the average graduated apprentice increases business productivity by £214 per week.
-These gains include increased profits, lower prices and better products.
+The National Apprenticeship Service says that the estimated gain for employers is between £2,500 and £18,000 per apprentice.
 Apprentice employers have also seen increased productivity in their existing workforce and apprenticeships are a great way to plug a widening skills gap in our industry.

 Steve Hayden, managing director of Green Telecom, has seen the benefits with his business.
 He started as an apprentice himself and has now employed two apprentices over a three-year period: ‘An apprentice is an asset to a small business, they bring fresh ideas to the table and can be trained to fit in with the company.’